 Seniors (aged 65+) make up the majority of the continuing care system and both the number of seniors and the percentage of seniors in the population are increasing.
-Camrose had the highest proportion of seniors, as a percentage of their population, in Alberta at 20.3% in 2006.
-It is projected that in 2015 there will be 490,487 seniors in Alberta; in 2035, it is expected that there will be over one million3.
-As the population ages, there will be a greater need for continuing care services.
+It is projected that the number of seniors within Alberta will increase from 413,100 in 2011 to 642,100 by 2021; This is an increase "from 11% to 15% of the total population."4 In 2006, there were 7,130 Aboriginal seniors in the province, an increase of 39% from 2001.5 As the population continues to age, there will be a greater need for continuing care services.

 Continuing care is not just about seniors, however.
 It also includes disabled non-seniors who require health care and personal care services on an ongoing basis.
-Approximately 20% of the continuing care clients are less than 65 years of age4.
+Approximately 20% of the continuing care clients are less than 65 years of age6.

-In 2008, there were 14,500 seniors and persons with disabilities in Alberta living in long-term care facilities at any one time5.
+In 2008, there were 14,500 seniors and persons with disabilities in Alberta living in long-term care facilities at any one time7.
 Additionally, there were more patients in hospital beds awaiting transfer to long-term care beds.
-This number varied throughout the province 6 .
+This number varied throughout the province8.

-In September 2010 the Government of Alberta released a Profile of Alberta Seniors.
+In September 2010, the Government of Alberta released A Profile of Alberta Seniors.
 This document highlights some additional demographic characteristics of seniors in Alberta.